katydecorah/katydecorah.github.io/_posts/2014-01-26-mapbox-for-jekyll-posts.md

 I added `opacity` to `.leaflet-tile-pane` to allow the map to slightly recede.

 I added an `animation` to the `.leaflet-marker-icon` to allow the map markers to glide onto the map.
+I love how the tiles transition in and I wanted to see if I could push it a little further.

 I didn't do too much to customize the look and feel of the map, but I definitely plan on growing into it.